 Happy Heirloom Squash

 Unusual pumpkins and winter squash are all the rage and look lovely when nestled in pots alongside complementary fall flowers.
-All are edible, so it’s nice to bring them indoors before a hard freeze, so you can enjoy them in Thanksgiving pies, soups, or cakes.
+Most are very tasty, so it’s nice to bring them indoors before a hard freeze, so you can enjoy them in Thanksgiving pies, soups, or cakes.
 (Click here to learn how to process squash for pie.)
-Look for collections of squash that match well together or with your favorite fall flowers.
+Look for collections of squash that look good together or with your favorite fall flowers.

 Sumptuous Evergreen Sedges

 Many grassy sedges are tough evergreen perennials that add an airy appeal to fall containers and mix well with practically any fall flower.
 Some lovely evergreen sedges to try include the gold-edged Japanese sedge (Carex morrowii ‘Gold Band’, 12 inches, USDA Hardiness Zones 5-9) or white-edged Silver Sceptre sedge (Carex ‘Silver Sceptre’, 12-18 inches, Zones 5-9); both have tidy bunches of colorful, curvaceous, strappy leaves that flow over container edges.
 Another star for containers is the finer, hair-like Toffee Twist sedge (Carex flagellifera ‘Toffee Twist’, 12-16 inches, Zones 7-9), a Proven Winners® plant with fine, caramel-colored foliage that looks great all winter.

-Hardy succulents of all shapes and sizes look great in fall container, and will even survive the winter, where hardy.
-Go simple by nestling a few hens & chicks (Sempervivum spp.) within a small planter and a few decorative additions.
+Hardy succulents of all shapes and sizes look great in fall container and will even survive the winter, where hardy.
+Go simple by nestling a few hens & chicks (Sempervivum spp.) within a small planter embellished with a few decorative additions.
 Or, go bold by planting a big, blooming sedum along with other fall flowers.
 Tall sedums are showy in fall, and there are many fabulous varieties to discover.
 (Click here to read more about tall sedums.)

 Creating seasonal containers in miniature is a popular trend.
 Tiny hens & chicks, mosses, heathers, ornamental cabbages, and flowers give broad pots or troughs an alpine or rock garden look.
 Place plantings like these on an outdoor dinner or side table where they can be enjoyed up close.
 You can even try making your own hypertufa trough or centerpiece for attractive little fall plantings.
 (Click here to learn how to make your own hypertufa centerpiece.)